Lol3rrr/tunneload/README.md

 ## Environment-Variables
 Key | Default | Description
 --- | --- | ---
-UTIME | 30s | The Time to wait between configuration updates THREADS | 6 | The Number of threads the Runtime should use
+THREADS | 6 | The Number of threads the Runtime should use

 ## Idea